Carol Ruth Silver: Freedom Riders

 "On June 2, 1961, I got on a bus in New York bound for Jackson.
 The bus went to Nashville, where we wrote our wills.
 When we arrived in Jackson, on June 7, I went into the bus station waiting room marked 'Colored.'
 I took three steps and was arrested and transported to the city jail."

 Silver was sentenced to six months in jail but was released after serving 40 days.
 In 2011, on the 50th anniversary of the Freedom Riders, she appeared on the Oprah Winfrey Show to talk about the experience.
 In 2014, she published a book, Freedom Rider Diary: Smuggled Notes from Parchman Prison.

 Political career

+Silver in 1987 while serving in the San Francisco Board of Supervisors.

 Silver began her political career in 1970, running for city auditor in Berkeley.
 She then moved to San Francisco and ran for the city's Board of Supervisors.
 Silver's 1977 election was part of a shift toward diversity on the San Francisco Board of Supervisors; she was described as "the board's first unwed mother".

 "As a colleague of Harvey Milk, our legacy was to significantly shift the balance of power to younger and less affluent people in the city of San Francisco.
 We were the first district-elected supervisors who had roots in the ethnic communities of the city," Silver said in 2011.